Dragon2fly/vpngate-with-proxy/README.md

 Work on debian based system.
 Tested on Ubuntu and Raspbian.

-I will wrap SSL_vpn later when I have time, or you're welcomed to fork this and do it yourself.
+I will wrap SSL_vpn later when I have time but you're welcomed to fork this repo and do that.

+**Indicator**: Tested on Ubuntu and is only enabled by default on Ubuntu.
+For other distro, you can test it by *$ ./vpn_indicator* after launching *vpnproxy_tui*

 ![](http://s19.postimg.org/580s2qyo3/2connect_success.png)